 - CAT Transit - $8 one way.
 Tuesday and Thursday only service from Portland Art Museum or Gateway to Hood River or The Dalles.
 Accommodates 2 bikes, first come, first serve on front bike rack

 - Columbia Gorge Express - $5 roundtrip between Gateway and Rooster Rock or Multnomah Falls.
 Operates Friday through Sunday (and federal holidays), May 26 through Sept.
 24 in 2017.
 "Each bus can accommodate up to three bikes in the luggage compartment under the vehicle."

 - Car2Go - half the fleet has racks that carry 1 bike

 - JetBlue- $50 to check bike (folding bikes in container under 62 dimensional inches and 50 lbs are FREE)

 - Southwest Airlines- FREE bike check in place of one piece of luggage

 - Virgin America- $50 for boxed bike or one with handlebars turned sideways, pedals removed and wrapped in plastic foam to prevent damage

 Support Local Advocates

 Bikabout donates 25% of annual revenue to local advocates.
-You, too, can power better biking in Portland by becoming a member of BTA!
+You, too, can power better biking in Portland by donating to The Street Trust!